0x6d736c/JavaTriviaProject/README.md

   * Mythology, Geography, History, Politics
 - Random [Any]

-//Where the fuck do I put "vehicles"? :|
+//Where do we put vehicles?